Media reports may have encouraged copycat deaths

 The wall-to-wall media coverage of Williams’ death almost certainly contributed to the rise, the team at Columbia University found.

 It’s a high-profile example of how “copycat” deaths can follow headline-making suicides, the researchers said.
-But it’s just as easy for media coverage to help lower suicide rates, outside experts said.
+But it’s also easy for media coverage to help lower suicide rates, outside experts said.

 “We observed a 9.9 percent increase in the number of suicides in the U.S. from August to December 2014,” epidemiologist David Fink and colleagues wrote in their report, published in the Public Library of Science journal PLoS ONE.